BrainCircuitsBehaviorLab/village/docs/source/user_guide/alarms.md

 * - No detections in the set interval
   - No animal has been detected by the RFID system during the last X hours (X defined in settings).
   - Ensure that animals have unobstructed access to the corridor (no blockage, door 1 open).
-Check RFID cabling and confirm that the external 5V power supply is reaching the RFID board.
+Check RFID cabling and confirm that the external 5V power supply is reaching the board.

 * - No sessions in the set interval
   - No session has been performed within the last X hours.
   - Verify corridor access and correct RFID operation.
 Ensure the cameras are not falsely detecting pixels when the corridor is empty (check illumination and threshold configuration).

-* - Heartbeat Not Received
+* - Heartbeat Not Received ⚠️
   - The remote server did not receive the latest heartbeat signal.
   - Check whether the system is accessible remotely; it may have frozen or lost internet connectivity.
 If the system is unresponsive, attempt to restart it.
 If you cannot confirm whether the issue is due to a system failure or an internet outage, a physical inspection is required to ensure animal safety—an animal may be trapped inside the operant box without access to food or water.